roboSobia/Memory-Matching-Game/README.md

 ---
 ## $\color{rgba(255, 192, 203, 1)}{\textsf{Hardware Mechanism}}$

+>[!IMPORTANT]
-These are the current scenarios that we're working on, arranged by Priority:
+>These are the current scenarios that we're working on choosing one of which, arranged by Priority:

 ### 1. Flipping Cards

 <mark style="background: pink;"> check this video </mark>: https://youtube.com/shorts/c3VXFufrVV4?si=mrFHUmhxs6JlsQAE